Department of African American Studies

 Program of Study

-Concentrators are required to complete 10 courses: AAS 201; a junior seminar; and eight additional African American Studies courses.
-Of the eight African American Studies courses, students are required to take two survey courses, one with pre-20th century emphasis (AAS 353, AAS 366), the other with emphasis on the 20th century to the present (AAS 359, AAS 367).
+Concentrators are required to complete ten (10) courses: AAS 201 Introduction to the Study of African American Cultural Practices, AAS 300 Junior Seminar: Research and Writing in African American Studies and eight additional African American Studies courses.
+Of the eight African American Studies courses, students are required to take two survey courses, one with pre-20th century emphasis (AAS 353 African American Literature: Origins to 1910 or AAS 366 African American History to 1863), the other with emphasis on the 20th century to the present (AAS 359 African American Literature: Harlem Renaissance to the Present and AAS 367 African American Studies Since Emancipation).
 All students are required to complete four courses in their chosen subfield and one course in each of the two remaining subfields.
 See the departmental website for the lists of courses by subfield.
-Students are permitted to take two approved cognate courses in other departments.
-Concentrators will complete the junior and senior independent work and a departmental comprehensive examination.
+Students are permitted to take up to two approved cognate courses in other departments.
+Concentrators will complete junior and senior independent work, and a departmental comprehensive examination.

 Junior Year.
-During the fall term all juniors will participate in a colloquium with a member or members of the faculty.
-Students are expected to produce a research paper at the conclusion of the colloquium.
-The paper should be related to the topic of the junior seminar.
+During the fall term all juniors must enroll in AAS 300 Junior Seminar: Research and Writing in African American Studies.
+This course introduces students to theories and methods of research design in African American Studies in preparation for the junior paper.
 In the spring term, juniors will complete independent work that includes independent reading and the writing of the junior paper working with a faculty adviser.

 Senior Year.
-During the senior year each student, with the guidance of a faculty adviser, must complete independent work, which consists of writing a thesis.
+During the senior year concentrators are required to participate in a senior colloquium, which seeks to provide a space for seniors concentrating in African American Studies to reflect upon their experiences within the Department, and upon how the understanding and insight they have gained here can and should influence their lives beyond graduation.
+With the guidance of a faculty adviser, they must then complete independent work, which consists of writing a thesis.
 The senior thesis will then serve as the basis of the senior comprehensive exam.

 Senior Departmental Examination

-The comprehensive examination in the department consists of an oral examination based on the senior thesis and related topics.
+The comprehensive exam in the department consists of an oral examination based on the senior thesis and related topics.

 AAS Program Certificate